Tour the abandoned Tennessee ghost town where millionaires vacationed

 Millionaires' Row

-Colonel WB Townsend and his wife Alice also rented out several deluxe surrounding cottages, including Faust Cabin and Cambier Cabin.
+Colonel WB Townsend and his wife Alice also rented out several of the deluxe surrounding cottages, including Faust Cabin and Cambier Cabin.

-Along with Society Hill, this part of town, known as Millionaires' Row, was the most sought-after in Elkmont.
+Along with Society Hill, this part of town was among the most sought-after in Elkmont.
+Such was its status that the desirable area was known as Millionaires' Row.

 Spooky cemetery